akakZhang/FreeCodeCamp/README.md

 Welcome to Free Code Camp's open source codebase and curriculum!
 =======================

-Free Code Camp is a friendly open source community where you learn to code and help nonprofits.
+Hey Do you know Free Code Camp is a friendly open source community where you learn to code and help nonprofits.

 **We help our campers build job-worthy portfolios of real apps used by real people, while helping nonprofits.**